 Step 3: Gather required supporting documentation

-To apply for forgiveness of your PPP loan, you’ll need to provide documents to substantiate how your loan proceeds were used by your business.
-Click here to review recommended supporting documents that you will need to upload with your forgiveness application.
+If you used the 3508 or 3508S to apply for forgiveness of your PPP loan, you’ll need to provide documents to substantiate how your loan proceeds were used by your business.
+Borrowers eligible to use the 3508S will not be required to provide supporting documentation when they submit their forgiveness application.* Click here to review recommended supporting documents that you will need to upload with your forgiveness application.

-Please gather the required supporting documentation for the Simplified (revised application for PPP loans totaling $150,000 or less), EZ or Standard application, as applicable, before beginning your online application.
+Please gather the required supporting documentation for the EZ or Standard application, as applicable, before beginning your online application.
 For complete information, please review the instructions associated with the applicable application.
 You must complete the loan application before uploading the supporting documentation; however, your application is not complete until all supporting documentation is uploaded to the Portal.

 Please note: If your total PPP loan amount is $2 million or greater (combined with Affiliates), you will be required to submit the Loan Necessity Questionnaire, SBA Form 3509 (for-profit entities) or SBA Form 3510 (not-for-profit entities), in addition to all other required documentation.
 The questionnaire will require you to provide additional information to certify that under the CARES Act, the PPP loan you received was due to the current economic uncertainty making the loan necessary to support the ongoing operations of your business entity.
 If applicable, you should complete and upload the form, along with supporting documentation, into the appropriate placeholder in the Portal’s Dashboard.
 We encourage you to consult with your accountant, legal or financial advisors before submitting this form.
 Please find links below to both of these forms below: